telerik/winforms-docs/editors/browseeditor/customizing-appearance/themes.md

 ---
 title: Themes
 page_title: Themes | Browse Editor
-description: RadBrowseEditor is a themable replacement of the standard WinForms Button.
-It can be clicked by using the mouse, Enter key, or Spacebar, if the button has focus.
+description: This help article will demonstrate a step by step tutorial how to customize the ControlDefault theme of RadBrowseEditor.
 slug: winforms/browseeditor/customizing-appearance/themes
 tags: button, themes
 published: True
-position: 0
+position: 1
 ---

 # Themes